silvern1990/astronvim_for_spring/README.md

 # For Debugging

-have to call setup_dap_main_class_configs() to find main class of project after require"jdtls" is completed to do that, insert calling code into nvim-jdtls/lua/jdtls/setup.lua like below example.
+have to call setup_dap_main_class_configs() to find main class of project after require"jdtls" is completed to do that, insert code calling function into nvim-jdtls/lua/jdtls/setup.lua like below example.